 During S1 and S2 you have had the opportunity to study subjects from across the eight curricular areas.
-You have also had the chance to participate in our Wider Achievement programme in S2.
+You have also had the chance to participate in our Masterclass programme which we hope you enjoyed.

 Our S1 and S2 Curriculum